-Fix Text: Note: The following instructions use the PGDATA environment variable.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA.
+Fix Text: Note: The following instructions use the PGDATA and PGVER environment variables.
+See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.

-To configure PostgreSQL to use SSL, as a database administrator (shown here as "postgres"), edit postgresql.conf:
+To configure PostgreSQL to use SSL as a database administrator (shown here as "postgres"), edit postgresql.conf: